Monarchism in Mexico: El Tiempo

-In December 1845 at a time of rising tensions with the United States, Mariano Paredes led a coup against the government of José Joaquín Herrera.
-Paredes was known to have monarchist sentiments.
-When he assumed power, he praised the former Spanish administration of colonial New Spain, and implied that a monarchy would be beneficial for the nation.
-While a constituent congress was elected, monarchists in Mexico now launched the first serious campaign to establish a monarchy in the nation since the days of the First Empire.
-The Mexican minister to Spain was reported to have been given instructions to sound out the idea of a Bourbon restoration in Mexico at European courts.

-In January 1846 Conservative politician Lucas Alamán began publishing the newspaper El Tiempo, which initially argued that Mexico must be willing to explore whatever form of government was most suitable for the nation.
-Its principal contributors were Alamán, Francisco Manuel Sánchez de Tagle, Manuel Díez de Bonilla, and José Hilario Elguero y Guisasola.
+In January 1846, Bermúdez de Castro was informed of the money in Havana.
+He took the 2 million available and requested access to the remaining 8 million to create a journal, hire writers to promote monarchism, and buy the support or neutrality of influential people in the upcoming national assembly.
+The journal El Tiempo began publishing on 24 January under the leadership of Lucas Alamán.
+The presentation of the journal, written by Bermúdez de Castro, omitted the word monarchy but supported the San Luis manifesto and defended that Mexico must be willing to explore any form of government that was most suitable for the nation.
+The principal contributors were Alamán, Francisco Manuel Sánchez de Tagle, Manuel Díez de Bonilla, and José Hilario Elguero y Guisasola.

-The newspaper blamed United States's influence for causing damage to Mexican political thought.
-The framers of the 1824 Constitution of Mexico copied the institutions of the United States, under the assumption that it was those institutions that were responsible for the wealth of the nation, but the periodical argued that the U.S. had great wealth even in colonial times, and that many monarchies in Europe were prosperous as well.
-They ascribed the wealth of the United States to their trade with Britain, and the continuation of such commercial links after independence.
+El Tiempo blamed the influence of the United States in damaging Mexican political thought.
+The framers of the 1824 Constitution of Mexico copied U.S. institutions under the assumption that it was those institutions that were responsible for the wealth of the nation, but the journal argued that the U.S. had great wealth already in colonial times, and that many monarchies in Europe were also prosperous.
+They ascribed the wealth of the United States to their trade with Great Britain, and the continuation of commercial links after independence.
 It was also argued that constitutions lack the power to create societies, but are rather the codifications of societal customs that have developed over time and that a constitution must fit the custom, character, and requirements of each nation.
-The paper eventually moved away from simply advocating that Mexico find a more suitable form of government and openly endorsed constitutional monarchy, arguing that liberty, democracy, and national development can exist well under such a state, as demonstrated by the leading nations of the time.
+On 12 February, the journal moved from advocating that Mexico find a more suitable form of government to openly endorse constitutional monarchy with the unsigned article "Our profession of faith", which argued that liberty, democracy, and national development can exist well under such a state, as demonstrated by the leading European nations of the time.
+The article, likely written jointly by Alamán and Bermúdez de Castro at the suggestion of Paredes, who wanted to test public opinion, created great controversy.

-The liberal paper, La Reforma, began a back and forth dispute with El Tiempo, attempting to refute each of its points.
-The editors of La Reforma nonetheless welcomed discussion on the merits of monarchy, but warned El Tiempos staff that a call for foreign intervention ought to be prosecuted as treason.
+General Manuel Montoro sued the publication and a case was opened against the editor, Antonio Nájera.
+Liberal journals banded together against El Tiempo.
+La Reforma began a back and forth dispute with the publication, attempting to refute its points.
+The editors of La Reforma nonetheless welcomed discussion on the merits of monarchy, but warned El Tiempo that a call for foreign intervention ought to be prosecuted as treason.

-On 6 June 1846, President Paredes addressed the newly elected congress.
-The legislature was divided politically.
-In the face of the outbreak of the Mexican-American War, the U.S. invasion that had begun the previous April, Paredes did not pursue any monarchical project and openly endorsed republicanism.
-El Tiempo condemned him and shut down shortly afterward.